Sends output to the command line.

 These commands display the session history at the command line.
 The first command uses the Get-History cmdlet to get the session history, and then it stores the history in the $a variable.
 The second command uses Out-Host to display the content of the $a variable, and it uses the InputObject parameter to specify the variable to Out-Host.

 Specifies the objects that are written to the console.
 Enter a variable that contains the objects, or type a command or expression that gets the objects.

 Type: PSObject Parameter Sets: (All) Aliases: Required: False Position: Named Default value: None Accept pipeline input: True (ByValue) Accept wildcard characters: False

-Indicates that this cmdlet displays one page of output at a time, and waits for user input before it displays the remaining pages, much like the traditional more command.
+Displays one page of output at a time, and waits for user input before displaying the remaining pages, much like the traditional "more" command.
 By default, all of the output is displayed on a single page.
 The page size is determined by the characteristics of the host.

 Type: SwitchParameter Parameter Sets: (All) Aliases: Required: False Position: Named Default value: None Accept pipeline input: False Accept wildcard characters: False

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

 You can pipe any object to Out-Host.

 Out-Host does not generate any output.
 However, the host might display the objects that Out-Host sends to it.